adrgonza/ft_transcendence/README.md

     ```bash
     make
     ```
+3. Now open in your browser https://localhost:3000

-3. Play the game and enjoy multiplayer matches with other players!
+4. Play the game and enjoy multiplayer matches with other players!

 ## Features